melo/perl-sapo-broker/README.markdown

 This allows us to write AnyEvent::SAPO::Broker, Danga::SocketX::SAPO::Broker and even POE::Component::SAPO::Broker using the same tested state machine.

-Also included is the App::SAPO::Broker::Utils that include a command line tool, `sapo-broker-client`, that allows you to test your SAPO Broker cloud.
+Also included is the App::SAPO::Broker that include a command line tool, `sapo-broker-client`, that allows you to test your SAPO Broker cloud.

 Status